 Instructor Override: Overrides Links, Co-requisites, Pre-requisites, Special Approval, Major, College, Level, Class, Degree, and Program restrictions.
 It does not give the student permission to enter a closed course.
 At present, these overrides must be performed by the Office of the Registrar for graduate students, and your LoboDen Advisor for undergraduate students.

-If you have a hold on your record, you will NOT be allowed to register or make adjustments to your schedule until the hold is removed.
-If you have a hold, you must contact the office that placed the hold on your account, and meet the conditions of the hold.
+If you have a hold on your record that prevent registration, you will NOT be allowed to register or adjust your schedule until the hold is removed.
+If you have a hold, you must contact the office that placed the hold on your account, and meet the conditions to have the hold removed.
 For some offices the removal of holds is an overnight process.
 Please allow sufficient time for your hold to be removed before your registration period begins.
-After you have met the conditions of the hold, the hold will be removed, and you will be eligible to register.
+After you have met the conditions to remove the hold, the hold will be removed, and you will be eligible to register.
 You can view your holds by selecting the Holds option at the top right of your Student Profile page.

-While you can view the courses for which you are currently registered in the Current Schedule section of the Add/Drop Worksheet, you will not be able to access the Worksheet when the registration window has passed.
+While you can view the courses for which you are currently registered in the Summary section of the Add/Drop Worksheet, you will not be able to access the Worksheet when the registration window has passed.
 You can still view your schedule by going to the Registration Menu.
 Select View Registration Information.
 Each of these options is described in more detail in Table 1 above.
 Both will show your schedule in different formats.
-In addition you can view your schedule from your Student Profile.
+Additionally, you can view your schedule from your Student Profile.

 Course Attribute: A tag placed on a course that describes it in some way.
-The most common use so far is to identify those courses carrying a CORE for undergraduate core curriculum courses.
+The most common use so far is to identify those courses carrying a CORE for undergraduate core curriculum courses, and for restrictions by student attribute or cohort.
 You will see more attributes attached to courses as we move forward with Banner and its degree audit system.

 CRN (Course Reference Number): Each section in the course schedule has a unique number attached to it.
 It is the first column you see when you do a course search.
 This number can be entered into the add/drop worksheet in order to register for that section.